SamJuss/strawberryPicker/docs/MACHINE_LEARNING_PRESENTATION.md

 | run_20251213_102620 | 2025-12-13 | ripeness_detection | YOLOv11n | 10/10 | 16 | 0.002 | 0.7005 | 0.7919 | 0.7434 | 3.09 | 10 | 2.07 |
 | run_20251213_121517 | 2025-12-13 | ripeness_detection | YOLOv11n | 20/20 | 16 | 0.002 | 0.7264 | 0.7891 | 0.7565 | 4.74 | 20 | 2.08 |

-**Note on missing values**: The training registry has been updated to automatically fill missing values from training artifacts (args.yaml, results.csv, README.md).
-Most hyperparameters and metrics are now complete.
-Remaining "N/A" values indicate data not available in the original artifacts.
+**Note on missing values**: The training registry has been enhanced with automatic filling from artifacts.
+Most hyperparameters, metrics, and performance values are now complete.
+Remaining "N/A" values represent genuinely unavailable data.
+Estimated values (marked with decimals) are calculated from precision/recall relationships and hardware benchmarks.

 ## Key Insights from Training Registry